fl2ma/docs-csv-importer/docs/install/configure.md

 {% endhint %}

-If you do not want to use the "Personal Access Token" option, you can set the Client ID and/or the Firefly III URL.
-The result is:

-1. If you set both, the CSV importer will work for you alone but a fresh confirmation is required each time you open the CSV importer.
+In order to get data from the Firefly III API, you need to be authenticated.
+There are two options to do so:

+1. Set a Client ID in the `FIREFLY_III_CLIENT_ID` environment variable.
+2. Set a Personal Access Token in the `FIREFLY_III_ACCESS_TOKEN` environment variable.

+The Client ID is used when you wish to re-authenticate to Firefly III (almost) every time you use the CSV importer.
+This can be useful when you want to secure access to the CSV importer.
+The CSV importer itself has no authentication in front of it.

+Use the Personal Access Token when you trust the installation of the CSV importer can't be reached by other users.

+### No Client ID or Personal Access Token

+When you set neither a Client ID nor a Personal Access Token, you must enter a client ID every time you run the CSV importer.
+This can be useful when multiple people wish to use the same CSV importer (on the same Firefly III instance).

+### No Firefly III URL

-2. If you only set the Firefly III URL, everybody with a valid Client ID can use the CSV importer on the specified URL.
+When you don't set the Firefly III URL, people must always submit the Firefly III installation they wish to connect to, together with a Client ID.
+This can be useful when you want the CSV importer to serve multiple instances of Firefly III

+## Access

-3. If you set nothing, each user must submit the Client ID and the Firefly III URL themselves.
+If you set both the Client ID and the Firefly III URL, the CSV importer will work for you alone but a fresh confirmation is required each time you open the CSV importer.
+If you only set the Firefly III URL, everybody with a valid Client ID can use the CSV importer on the specified URL.
+If you set nothing, each user must submit the Client ID and the Firefly III URL themselves.

 ## Configuration location